Skip to main content

 Immediately after a major release and for a short period (right now, 2 weeks, matching 1st HQ sprint duration), the integration team is under the named on-sync period.

-At all effects, it's a normal period (see above), and weeklies are produced for supported stable branches and also for master.
+At all effects, it's a normal period (see above), and weeklies are produced for supported stable branches and also for main.
 But with one important rule/goal:

-• We continuously perform diffs between the latest stable and master, controlling that we are on-sync.
+• We continuously perform diffs between the latest stable and main, controlling that we are on-sync.
 Any non-authorised difference is cleaned (rewritten).
-Whenever a latest stable branch is missing in the issue (it's optional over the period), we automatically cherry pick the changes straight from master.
+Whenever a latest stable branch is missing in the issue (it's optional over the period), we automatically cherry pick the changes straight from main.

 • Both improvements and new features (and, in general, everything leading to divergence) are held until the on-sync period ends.